Representative Gilda Cobb-Hunter Discusses her Role in the Removal of the Confederate Flag

 Representative Gilda Cobb-Hunter has served in the South Carolina State House of Representatives since 1992.
 She is the first African American woman elected to the State House from Orangeburg County.
 The Confederate flag has long been a source of contention in the South.
 South Carolina legislature has debated the place where the flag should best be displayed for decades.
 Cobb-Hunter and her legislative allies took on the challenge of removing the Confederate flag from the statehouse grounds in 2015.

 Cobb-Hunter explains the events leading up to the removal of the flag in this video clip.
 She begins with the initial process, including the many discussions with her political colleagues.
 Cobb-Hunter walks through the events of the day the legislature voted to have the flag removed.
 Cobb-Hunter discusses at length the NAACP boycott and its economic influence in the decision to remove the flag.

 - USHC-8 The student will demonstrate an understanding of social, economic and political issues in contemporary America.

-- USHC-8.0 In the recent past, political views in the United States have embraced both conservative and liberal perspectives.
-To make informed political decisions about contemporary issues, the student will utilize the knowledge and skills set forth in t...
+- In the recent past, political views in the United States have embraced both conservative and liberal perspectives.
+To make informed political decisions about contemporary issues, the student will utilize the knowledge and skills set forth in the follo...

 - This indicator was designed to promote inquiry into military and economic policies during World War II, to include the significance of military bases in South Carolina.
 This indicator was also developed to foster inquiry into postwar economic developments and demographic changes, to include the immigration of Jewish refugees following the Holocaust.